 \textbf{Datasets:} We use ImageNet training set to fine tune our proposed token refinement modules.
-For evaluating robustness, we selected 5k samples from ImageNet validation set such that 5 random samples from each class that are correctly classified by ResNet50 and ViT small (ViT-S) \cite{dosovitskiy2020image} are present.
-In addition, we conduct experiments on COCO \cite{lin2014microsoft} (5k images) and PASCAL-VOC12 \cite{pascal-voc-2012} (around 1.2k images) validation set to test the cross-task transferability.
+For evaluating robustness, we selected 5k samples from ImageNet validation set such that 5 random samples from each class that are correctly classified by ResNet50 and ViT small (ViT-S) \citep{dosovitskiy2020image} are present.
+In addition, we conduct experiments on COCO \citep{lin2014microsoft} (5k images) and PASCAL-VOC12 \citep{pascal-voc-2012} (around 1.2k images) validation set.

 \textbf{Evaluation Metrics:} We report fooling rate (percentage of samples for which the predicted label is flipped after adding adversarial perturbations) to evaluate classification.
 In the case of object detection, we report the decrease in mean average precision (mAP) and for automatic segmentation, we use the popular Jaccard Index.
 Given the pixel masks for the prediction and the ground-truth, it calculates the ratio between the pixels belonging to intersection and the union of both masks.